Givenchy Le Soin Noir Eye Cream

 According to CreamScan analysis, Givenchy Le Soin Noir Eye Cream has a zero anti-wrinkle rating.

-It contains Adenosine and Ascorbyl Palmitate, two ingredients marketed as effective in reducing wrinkles.
+It contains Adenosine and Ascorbyl Palmitate, two ingredients often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
 Therefore, these ingredients do not generate the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.